Zendesk advantages and disadvantages: A complete 2026 overview

 Key advantages of Zendesk

-Before we get into the downsides, let's give credit where it's due.
+Before we look at implementation considerations, let's give credit where it's due.
 Zendesk didn't become a market leader by accident, and there are some solid reasons why so many teams rely on it.

 A powerful ticketing system